 The ESB's basic functions

-Many profiles have subordinated profiles attached to them, e.g. one for each of the analysed organs of a sample or one for each of the segments of a river.
+Many profiles have subordinated profiles attached to them, e.g. one for each of the investigated organs of a sample or one for each of the segments of a river.
 If present, these subordinated profiles are displayed following the data search link.
 If the topic has an explicit profile attached to it, a corresponding link will be displayed, and you can navigate deeper into the information structure.
 If not, you can directly initiate the data search for this subordinated profile by clicking the link "Data search".

 The subordinated profiles are followed by a list of profiles corresponding to the other three parameters.
 If, for example, for the eelpout in the Wattenmeer (Wadden Sea) different metals have been analysed between 1990 and 2009, the profile of the 'eelpout' will include references to the profiles of the 'Wattenmeer' and the 'metals', as well as information about the sampling period.
-The references, in turn, each include a data search link that allows to start the data search with exactly this parameter combination.
+The references, in turn, each include a data search link that allows starting the data search with exactly this parameter combination.
 In the above example, e.g. with 'eelpout' + 'Wattenmeer', or 'eelpout' + 'metals'.